vivienherq/cs2103-tp-eventwise/docs/UserGuide.md

 The Main List serves as the primary view to display a range of data types within the application which includes events, persons, vendors and venues.
 It provides users with an organized view of various items and facilitates interaction with the displayed content.

 ### 2. Event Details
-The Event Details component provides users with in-depth information about a specific event or item from the Main List
+The Event Details component provides users with in-depth information about a specific event from the Main List such as description, from date, to date and venue information.

 #### 2a.
 Person List
+Displays a list of persons associated with the event.

 #### 2b.
 Vendor List
+Displays a list of vendors associated with the event.

 ### 3. Command Result
+The Command Result component displays the outcome or feedback of the requested action.
+It may display success messages, error notifications or other releant information

 ### 4. Command Input
+This is where the user interacts with the application by providing a specific command.
 --------------------------------------------------------------------------------------------------------------------

 ## Features